Fig Tree Pocket, Queensland: Education

-Fig Tree Pocket State School is a government primary (Prep-6) school for boys and girls at Cubberla Street (27.5269°S 152.9656°E).
-In 2018, the school had an enrolment of 486 students with 39 teachers (30 full-time equivalent) and 19 non-teaching staff (11 full-time equivalent).
+Fig Tree Pocket State School is a government primary (Preparatory to Year 6) school for boys and girls at Cubberla Street (27.5269°S 152.9656°E).
+As at the August 2023 census the school had an enrolment of 506 students, with 39 teachers (31.5 full-time equivalent) and 24 non-teaching staff (13.2 full-time equivalent).

-The Glenleighden School is a private primary and secondary (Prep-12) school for boys and girls at 33 Cubberla Street (27.5274°S 152.9634°E).
-It is operated by is operated by Speech & Language Development Australia and provides multi-disciplinary support for students with developmental language disorders.
-In 2018, the school had an enrolment of 99 students with 13 teachers (11 full-time equivalent) and 34 non-teaching staff (28 full-time equivalent).
+Mancel College (formerly The Glenleighden School) is a private primary and secondary (Preparatory to Year 12) school for boys and girls at 33 Cubberla Street (27.5274°S 152.9634°E).
+It is operated by Language Disorder Australia and provides multi-disciplinary support for students with developmental language disorders.
+In 2022, the school had an enrolment of 126 students with 23 teachers (18 full-time equivalent) and 40 non-teaching staff (30.4 full-time equivalent).

-Brisbane Montessori School is a private primary and secondary (Prep-10) school for boys and girls at Mactier Street (27.5324°S 152.9612°E).
-In 2018, the school had an enrolment of 177 students with 22 teachers (15 full-time equivalent) and 16 non-teaching staff (6 full-time equivalent).
+Brisbane Montessori School is a private primary and secondary (Preparatory to Year 10) school for boys and girls at Mactier Street (27.5324°S 152.9612°E).
+In 2022, the school had an enrolment of 199 students with 23 teachers (16.6 full-time equivalent) and 38 non-teaching staff (13.6 full-time equivalent).

-Fig Tree Pocket also has an early childhood centre and a community kindergarten.
+Fig Tree Pocket is also serviced by two privately run early childhood centres, the Gan Gani kindergarten as well as the Fig Tree Pocket Early Childhood Centre.

 There are no government secondary schools in Fig Tree Pocket.
 The nearest are Kenmore State High School in neighbouring Kenmore to the north-west and Indooroopilly State High School in neighbouring Indooroopilly to the north-east.

+There are primary and secondary private schools within the neighbouring suburb of Indooroopilly – the Ambrose Treacy College, Brigidine College and St Peters Lutheran College.

 Amenities

-There are no stores of any kind, with the nearest major shopping complex being the Indooroopilly Shopping Centre.